(Translate this site)

 Though the probability of this happening was extremely low, still it existed.
 And so could be examined in virtual reality by Symantici herself.

-This contingency showed her that I too would face a risk similar to her own.
-A higher risk in fact.
+This contingency showed her that I too would face a risk similar to her own; a higher risk, in fact.
 For there was negligible risk of me harboring something which might do comparable damage to her.
 Even Ovizatataron could not pose a risk in physical encounters anywhere near that he'd presented in the link.
-Since the merger Ovizatataron had remained pleasingly dormant.
+Since the merger, Ovizatataron had remained pleasingly dormant.
 Plus, if Ovizatataron was an infection, Sym had already suffered through him.
 She now was 'inoculated' with a formidable array of specially designed programs and other resources to shield her from any more of his shenanigans.
-And all that was atop her one already proven defense of having me in the link too.
+And all that was atop her one already proven defense, of having me in the link too.
 After all, I'd already chased him off once (somehow).

 I must admit there remained some sensitive territory here about what would be done with or to Ovizatataron, if a handy opportunity did arise.
 For we really couldn't say for sure that he didn't belong there; he might be important to me someday doing the Signposts document.
-Maybe the Sol outside our little local circle would eventually override this uncertainty: but it didn't appear Ovizatataron faced much of a threat from Sym, Thantia, and I so long as he didn't threaten us first.
+Maybe the Sol outside our little local circle would eventually override this uncertainty: but it didn't appear Ovizatataron faced much of a threat from Sym, Thantia, and I, so long as he didn't threaten us first.

 When Sym finally did relent to my desires, she managed to put things off yet another session by insisting we do things in the ancient manner, if we were to do them at all.
 I didn't quite understand what she meant, but had to go along with it.
+After all, it was the only choice she gave me.

 For one thing, we didn't go immediately into direct link, but instead stayed entirely in Realtime, and in our own heads.
+We even spoke aloud instead of communicating over the net!
+I was surprised.
+And pretty rusty, in terms of speaking aloud.

-Sym had apparently accelerated her human transformation since our last meeting.
+Sym had apparently accelerated her human transformation since our last physical meeting (our direct links seemed unaffected by distance; at least within the confines of Thantia).
 Though her skin retained its pearly gleam from before, in every other way she seemed much more human.
-Warmer.
+She was also wearing clothes.

 But maybe that had changed now.